hzeller/bdfont.data/README.md

   -d <directory>: Output files to given directory instead of ./ -b <baseline> : Choose fixed baseline.
 This allows choice of pixel-exact vertical
                   alignment at compile-time vs. need for shifting at runtime.
-  -s            : Create font-support.{h,c} files.
+  -s            : Create bdfont-support.{h,c} files.

 To generate font-code, two parameters are required:
  <bdf-file>     : Path to the input BDF font file.